 Built between 1242 and 1248 under order of King Louis IX, the Sainte-Chapelle was constructed as a royal chapel to house the Holy Relics of the Passion of the Christ.
 These include the Crown of Thorns and fragment of the Holy Cross, which had previously belonged to the rulers of Constantinople when it was the center of Christian power.
 In purchasing the relics, which far oustripped the overall cost of building the lavish chapel itself, Louis IX's ambition was to make Paris a "new Jerusalem".

-Situated on the Ile de la Cité, which defined the borders of early medieval Paris, the Palais de la Cité and the Sainte-Chapelle were badly damaged during the French Revolution in the late 18th century.
+Situated on the Ile de la Cité, the central strip of land between two banks of the Seine which defined the borders of early medieval Paris, the Palais de la Cité and the Sainte-Chapelle were badly damaged during the French Revolution in the late 18th century.
 Much of the Sainte-Chapelle was reconstructed, but a majority of the delicate stained glass is original.
 The sumptuous upper chapel counts a head-spinning 1,113 biblical scenes in 15 stained glass windows.

 Address: Palais de la Cité, 4 boulevard du palais, 1st arrondissement